 - Focused on a single issue/problem.

-- Practicable to answer within a specified timeframe.
+- Practical to answer within a specified timeframe.

 - Relevant to your area of specialization.